 It’s important to note that not all switches require lubrication, and improper lubrication can actually cause more harm than good.
 If you’re not experienced with keyboard maintenance, it’s a good idea to do some research or consult with an expert before attempting to lubricate your switches.

-How to Lube without Desoldering?
+How do Lube Switches without Desoldering?
 Ultimate guide

 Lubricating mechanical keyboard switches without desoldering can be a bit more challenging than desoldering and lubricating, but it is still a viable option.
 Follow these steps to learn how to lube your keyboard switches without desoldering: